luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ## The Objective

-To research, strategize and design an end-to-end PWA (Progress Web App) experience to help PMI’s members leverage best practices, with a focus on increasing mobile reach and certification awareness for this MVP.
+To research, strategize, and design an end-to-end PWA (Progress Web App) experience to help PMI’s members leverage best practices, with a focus on increasing mobile reach and certification awareness for this MVP.